-Vattenfall is selling its CHP-plant Fyn Power Station in Denmark to Fjernvarme Fyn in line with group strategy to divest non-core assets and to decrease CO2 exposure.
-Denmark remains a core Vattenfall market for renewable energy production.
+Vattenfall is divesting its Nordjylland CHP-plant, thereby completing the sale of its fossil assets in Denmark in line with group strategy to focus on a more sustainable energy production.
+Denmark remains a core Vattenfall market for renewable energy.

-Denmark remains a core market for wind production for Vattenfall, having currently 263 wind turbines in 37 wind farms.
-In addition Vattenfall has research & development a trading unit and a transit harbour in Denmark.
+Denmark remains a core market for renewable energy production for Vattenfall.
+Vattenfall is the largest owner and producer of onshore wind power in Denmark, with 262 wind turbines in 37 wind farms.
+Vattenfall also has research & development operations as well as a trading unit and a transit harbor in Denmark.

 Vattenfall discloses this information pursuant to the Swedish Securities Market Act.

 Vattenfall is a Swedish owned energy company with operations in Sweden, Germany, the Netherlands, Denmark, UK and Finland.
-Since 1 January 2014 Vattenfall has started to operate from two units: the Nordic region and UK/Continental Europe.
-Vattenfall’s vision s to create a strong and diversified European energy portfolio and to be among the leaders in developing an environmentally sustainable energy system.
+Vattenfall’s vision is to create a strong and diversified European energy portfolio and to be among the leaders in developing an environmentally sustainable energy system.